Strawberry Cake (song): Content

+Leigh H. Edwards adds that Cash, too, "had worked briefly as a strawberry picker in Arkansas after graduating high school".

 Critical response

 In the opinion of Greg Laurie, the author of the book Johnny Cash: The Redemption of an American Icon, "Cash's late 1970s output—'The Last Gunfighter Ballad', 'Look at Them Beans', 'Strawberry Cake', and 'The Rambler'—was stale and out of touch."